LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

-Note: The mod is finished, but Im going to upload it after ive tested it on someone elses Hardware to ensure that it works.
+The mod is already uploaded, Im right now developing a SPID Version.

 Im just going to write down the loottable of the Different Scrolls